Glossary

 Can include both overt censorship and more subtle shifts in editorial balance and tone.
 For example, in 2008 European satellite operator Eutelsat cut the feed of New Tang Dynasty TV, a US-based multilingual television station funded by the Falun Gong spiritual movement, as a goodwill gesture to the PRC.
 Other example: In 2015, the nominally private PRC company CEFC acquired a stake in Czech media counterpart Empresa Media, securing access to a TV station (TV Barrandov) and magazines.
 A study by MapInfluenCE, a group tracking PRC influence, found the acquisition made PRC coverage broadly more positive.

-Doubts about human rights abuses in the PRC
+Human rights abuses in the PRC

 Foreign Policy